jatinbangali/fifa-world-cup-powerbi-dashboard/README.md

 # FIFA World Cup Analytics Dashboard (1930-2026)
+## Business Problem

+The objective of this project is to analyze FIFA World Cup tournaments from 1930 to 2026 and provide insights into:

+- Historical tournament performance
+- Winning trends
+- Goal-scoring patterns
+- Attendance analysis
+- Host country impact
+- Match distribution for FIFA World Cup 2026****
+-
 ## Project Overview

 This Power BI dashboard provides historical and predictive insights into FIFA World Cup tournaments from 1930 to 2026.